meyer28j/virtual-tour-mobile-ense271-lab4/README.md

 # virtual-tour-mobile-ense271-lab4
-DISCLAIMER: I do not own any of the content and imagery displayed on this site.
+DISCLAIMER: I do not own any of the content and imagery used for this prototype.
 This was created explicitly for educational purposes only.

 This is a high-fidelity prototype of a virtual tour website (mobile view) of Hoxxes IV (a fictional setting from the video game Deep Rock Galactic) created for my People-Centered Design class at the University of Regina.